-The Fund is committed to providing members with a summary of engagement activities annually.
+The Fund is committed to providing members with a summary of engagement activities annually which focuses on the Specialist External Engagement activities.

 When the Fund receives feedback from its members in relation to ESG issues or past or proposed proxy voting activities, it endeavours to investigate and respond.